CityScrolls logo Explore Venice ›

 Mark the Evangelist is the patron saint of Venice and the Lion of Saint Mark is the city's symbol.

-The 7 Scuole Grandi
+The Scuole Grandi of Venice

 What to see nearby